Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Le Grand Dérangement of the 1750s scattered this family to the winds.

-After yet another war erupted between Britain and France in the early 1750s, the Acadians were again caught in the middle.
-When British and New England forces attacked Fort Beauséjour at Chignecto in the late spring of 1755, Surettes were among the trois-rivières-area Acadians who were serving in the fort as militia, though they may have left the fort a few days before it surrendered on June 16.
-Governor Lawrence was so incensed to find so-called French Neutrals fighting with French regulars at Beauséjour that he ordered his officers to deport the Chignecto Acadians to the southernmost British colonies on the Atlantic seaboard.
+After yet another war erupted between Britain and France in the early 1750s, the Acadians were again caught in the middle of a conflict.
+When British and New-English forces attacked Fort Beauséjour at Chignecto in the late spring of 1755, Surettes were among the trois-rivières-area Acadians who were serving in the fort as militia, though they may have left the fort a few days before it surrendered on June 16.
+Governor Lawrence was so incensed to find so-called French Neutrals fighting with French troupes de la marine at Beauséjour he ordered his officers to deport the Chignecto Acadians to the southernmost British colonies on the Atlantic seaboard.
 Evidently the Surettes, led by Pierre II, escaped this first round of deportations.
 They instead helped form an Acadian resistance that both attacked the British in their Missaguash forts and protected their homes in the trois-rivières.
-The British managed to capture some the resistance fighters, including Pierre II, who was confined in Fort Cumberland, formerly Beauséjour.
+The British managed to capture some of the resistance fighters, including Pierre II, who was confined in Fort Cumberland, formerly Beauséjour.
 But he did not remain in British custody for long.
 In late February 1756, Pierre II, who had ingratiated himself with his British captors, led a daring escape from Fort Cumberland.
-Eighty Acadians escaped via a tunnel they had dug with discarded horse bones.
+Eighty Acadians squeezed through a tunnel they had dug with discarded horse bones.
 They escaped to the woods and managed to elude the British, but they paid a terrible price in doing so.
-By 1759, they had joined other Acadian refugees at Miramichi, on the Gulf of St. Lawrence shore.
-There, they suffered almost as much as they had done in the woods north of Chignecto.
+At Miramichi, on the Gulf of St. Lawrence shore, they suffered almost as much as they had done in the woods north of Chignecto.
 In November 1759, near Memramcook, Pierre II and two other Acadian resistance leaders, Jean and Michel Bourg, "surrendered" to the British, but, the following spring, Pierre II rejoined the resistance movement, at Restigouche on the Baie des Chaleurs.
 After a British force captured Restigouche in the summer of 1760, Pierre II and his family were sent to a prison compound in Nova Scotia, where they were held until the end of the war.

 After their release, Pierre II and members of his family decided to remain in Nova Scotia, at Chezzetcook near Halifax.
 They stayed there until c1770, when they moved to Ste.-Anne-du-Ruisseau, present-day Pointe-à-Rocco, northeast of Cap-Sable.
-Pierre II's sons Charles-Amand, Joseph, and Paul, along with some of their Surette cousins, settled on Rivière St.-Jean in the late 1760s, but some of them joined their father/uncle near Halifax by 1769.
-Pierre II's nephew Pierre, son of Joseph, settled at Pointe-du-Diable, near the British settlement of Dartmouth, across from Halifax.
-Surettes, especially descendants of Pierre II, also settled in Nova Scotia at Météghan and other Acadian communities on Baie Ste.-Marie, along the western Atlantic shore.
+Pierre II's sons Charles-Amand, Joseph, and Paul, along with some of their Surette cousins, settled on Rivière St.-Jean in the late 1760s, but some of them joined Pierre II near Halifax by 1769.
+Pierre II's nephew Pierre le jeune, son of Joseph, settled at Pointe-du-Diable, near the British settlement of Dartmouth, across from Halifax.
+Surettes, especially descendants of Pierre II, also settled in Nova Scotia at Météghan and other Acadian communities on Baie Ste.-Marie, today's St. Mary Bay, along the western Atlantic shore.

-Meanwhile, at Halifax, Pierre II's namesake nephew, Pierre le jeune, his teenage wife Marie Thibodeau, and her Broussard and Thibodeau kin, had a serious dilemma on their hands.
+Meanwhile, at Halifax in 1763, another Pierre Surette, his teenage wife Marie Thibodeau, and her Broussard and Thibodeau kin, had a serious dilemma on their hands.
 The Treaty of Paris of February 1763 stipulated in its Article 14 that persons dispersed by the war had 18 months to return to their respective territories.
 In the case of the Acadians, however, this meant that they could return only to French soil.
 Chignecto and the trois-rivières were no longer French territory.
 British authorities refused to allow any of the Acadian prisoners in the region to return to their former lands as proprietors.
 If Acadians chose to remain in Nova Scotia, they could live only in the interior of the peninsula in small family groups and work for low wages on former Acadian lands now owned by New England "planters."
 If they stayed, they must also take the hated oath of allegiance to the new British king, George III, without reservation.
 They would also have to take the hated oath if they joined their cousins in the St. Lawrence valley.
 After all that they had suffered on the question of the oath, no self-respecting Acadian would consent to take it if it could be avoided.
 Some Halifax exiles, like Pierre Surette II, chose to remain in Nova Scotia.
 Others chose to relocate to Miquelon, a French-controlled island off the southern coast of Newfoundland.
 Still others considered going to French St.-Domingue, today's Haiti, where Acadian exiles in the British colonies already had gone, or to the Illinois country, the west bank of which still belonged to France, or to French Louisiana, which, thanks to British control of Canada, was the only route possible to the Illinois country for Acadian exiles.
-Unlike his Surette kin, Pierre le jeune, following his wife's Thibodeau kin, decided to leave their homeland.
+Unlike his Surette kin, this Pierre, following his wife's Thibodeau relatives, decided to leave his homeland and find refuge away from the hated British.

 LOUISIANA: WESTERN SETTLEMENTS